Adroiti/docs-for-code-review-tools/checkstyle-OneStatementPerLine.md

 Checks that there is only one statement per line.

-Rationale: It's very difficult to read multiple statements in one line.
+Rationale: it's very difficult to read multiple statements in one line.

 In the Java programming language, statement is a fundamental unit of execution.
 All statements except blocks are terminated by a semicolon.
 Blocks are denoted by open and close curly braces.